Season 2025–2026 concerts

 Ottorino Respighi: Feste romane (Roman Festivals)

-Thursday, 28th May at 7 PM, Tampere Hall (Main Auditorium)
+Friday, 28th May 2026 at 7 PM, Tampere Hall (Main Auditorium)

 Angela Hewitt, piano

-Ismo Eskelinen, guitar
+Ismo Eskelinen, kitara

-Wolfgang Amadeus Mozart: Piano Concerto No.27
+Wolfgang Amadeus Mozart: Piano Concerto No. 27

-Jean Sibelius: Symphony No. 1
+Jean Sibelius: Sinfonia No. 1